Guide: Employee-Driven Continuous Improvement

 • Visible implementation.
 When ideas are selected, employees see them get implemented.
 They get feedback on rejected ideas.
 This closes the loop.

-It's different from traditional CI because the engine is frontline knowledge, not external expertise.
-It's different from suggestion programmes because it has defined accountability, evaluation criteria, and follow-up.
 In practice: a production operator notices a tool change takes 47 minutes when Lean documentation says 12.
 She submits an idea with photos.
 The CI team refines it with her, tests it, and rolls it out across all three lines.
 Six months later tool changes take 18 minutes.
 The operator gets recognised and sees her idea made a real difference.

 Why frontline workers are your best resource for continuous improvement